CQCL/hugr/specification/hugr.md

     children of CFG-nodes.

   - `CFG` nodes: a dataflow node which is defined by a child control sibling graph.
-All children except the last are `BasicBlock`-nodes, the first of which is the entry block.
-The final child is an `ExitBlock` node, which has no children, this is the single exit point of the CFG and the inputs to this node match the outputs of the CFG-node.
+All children except the second are `BasicBlock`-nodes, the first is the entry block.
+The second child is an `ExitBlock` node, which has no children, this is the single exit point of the CFG and the inputs to this node match the outputs of the CFG-node.
 The inputs to the CFG-node are wired to the inputs of